Statistical Decision Theory with Counterfactual Loss: Mathematical Proofs

-for $d = 0, 1$ and $y \in \cY$.
-Then, by the first part of this proposition, this corresponds to an additive counterfactual loss with the same treatment recommendations.
-Since $\lambda$ is arbitrary, there exist infinitely many additive counterfactual losses that map to the same standard loss.
+Finally, the surjectivity of the map from an additive counterfactual loss to an equivalent standard loss follows immediately from the fact that any standard loss is a special case of an additive counterfactual loss.
+However, the map is not injective.
+Given any standard loss $\ell^{\std}(d; y_d, \bx)$, fix a bounded measurable function $h:\cY^2 \times \cX \to \R$ and define $\ell^\add(d; \by, \bx) = \ell^\std(d; y_d, \bx) + h(\by, \bx)$.
+Then, by the first part of this proposition, this corresponds to an additive counterfactual loss with the same policy ordering.
+Since $h$ was arbitrary, there exist infinitely many additive counterfactual losses that map to the same standard loss.